abdullahicen/Icen2026-SiteAmplification/README.md

 If you use this model in research or engineering studies, please cite:

 Icen, A. (2026).
 Bayesian Site Amplification Modeling with Regional Effects: Application in Türkiye.
 Bulletin of Earthquake Engineering (in Press)

+## 🙏 Acknowledgments

+I gratefully acknowledge Prof. Abdullah Sandıkkaya for his continuous guidance, scientific insight, and contributions to the underlying methodology of this work.
+Special thanks to Baran Güryuva for his valuable technical feedback and support during the development of this project.